Introduction

 Rotation Strategies

-• Round-Robin: Even distribution
+• Round-Robin: Even distribution across all proxies

-• Random: Random selection
+• Random: Random selection per request

-• Consecutive: Sticky assignment
+• Consecutive: Sticky assignment for session persistence

 Proxy Features